BrainNetworksCourse/BrainNetworksCourse.github.io/index.md

 **Source code**: Source code and related files for most class demos are available at [https://github.com/BrainNetworksCourse/brain-networks-course](https://github.com/BrainNetworksCourse/brain-networks-course).

 Follow the links at the top of the page for more information about the course.

+Thanks to:

+- [DataCamp](https://www.datacamp.com/) for providing free access to its courses for our students.
+- [Github Education](https://education.github.com/) for providing course resources including Github Classroom.